uvarc/rc-website/content/post/2024-july-afton-release.md

 - cost considerations (see #2), e.g. running a light GPU job on an RTX instead of an A100
 - need specific Rivanna vs Afton hardware, e.g. for consistency/reproducibility or benchmarking reasons

 The last item is only relevant in the `standard` and `interactive` partitions.
-For instance, to request a `standard` job be run on the new Afton hardware, use a constraint (`-C`):
+For instance, to request a `standard` job be run on the new Afton hardware, provide a constraint (`-C`):
 ```
 #SBATCH -p standard
 #SBATCH -C afton
 ```
-and vice versa:
+and likewise for Rivanna hardware:
 ```
 #SBATCH -p standard
 #SBATCH -C rivanna